-- 7.2 Pre-Construction Fathometer Survey.
-A pre-construction fathometer survey of the construction area will be conducted by the CONTRACTOR.
-The survey lines will be parallel to the east-west sides of the construction area and will be spaced at 50 foot intervals, starting 50 feet north of the north construction area border.
-The survey shall extend 50 feet south of the south construction area border.
-East-west lines shall extend 50 feet past the east and west construction border area in both directions.
-The results of this survey shall be submitted before the start of construction as digital XYZ data in the project datum and a 1" = 50' scale planview contour map that includes the reef plan boundaries. - 7.3 Post-Construction Fathometer Survey.
-A fathometer survey shall be performed of the reef area after construction by the contractor.
-The post-construction survey shall be performed along the same tracklines as the pre-construction survey.
-A 1" = 50' scale drawing of the contoured survey data in the project datum and the reef area boundaries from the plans shall be overlaid on the survey.
-The survey shall also include an as-built perimeter survey of the constructed reef area, which shall be overlaid on the post-construction survey drawing.
-The as-built perimeter survey, including digital XYZ data and planview drawing in the project datum, must be submitted and approved by the ENGINEER for final acceptance.
-The survey shall be in the project datum and this datum shall be noted on all submissions. - 7.4 All surveys shall be performed by a surveyor licensed in the State of Florida and be submitted under his signature.
-The survey datum is that used on plan sheet PV (Sheet 2/4).
+- 7.1 Pre-Construction Survey.
+A pre-construction survey of the construction area will be conducted by the CONTRACTOR.
+Four survey lines will be taken parallel to the jetty (azimuth is approximately 250 degrees): (1) along the south side or toe of the jetty (inlet side), (2) along the north side or toe of the jetty (beach side) at the centerline of south anchor tube, (3) along the centerline of the primary geotextile tube placement footprint, and (4) along the centerline of the anchor tube placement footprint on the north (beach) side.
+Two survey lines will be taken perpendicular to the jetty (azimuth is approximately 340 degrees) along the centerline of the anchor tube placement footprint on: (1) the east (landward) end and (2) the west (seaward) end.
+The surveys shall extend the length of the geotextile tube installation area.
+The results of this survey shall be submitted before the start of construction as digital XYZ data in the project datum.
+The construction plans will not be revised with the pre-construction survey information. - 7.2 Post-Construction Survey.
+A survey shall be performed of the construction area after construction by the CONTRACTOR.
+The post-construction survey shall be performed along the same lines as the preconstruction survey.
+The survey shall be in the project datum and this datum shall be noted on all submissions.
+The digital XYZ data must be submitted and approved by the ENGINEER for final acceptance. - 7.3 All surveys shall be performed by a surveyor licensed in the State of Florida and be submitted under his signature.
+The survey datum to be used is presented on plan sheet PV (Sheet 2/3).